Culture of Ukraine: Architecture

-Ukrainian architecture reflects distinct features of that particular location and time period.
-Design and architecture are influenced by the existing political and economic climate.

 Vernacular architecture

 Different regions in Ukraine have their own distinctive style of vernacular architecture, based on local traditions and the knowledge handed down through generations.
 The Museum of Folk Architecture and Way of Life of Central Naddnipryanshchyna is located in Pereiaslav.
 The open-air museum contains 13 theme museums, 122 examples of national architecture, and over 30,000 historical cultural objects.
 The Museum of Decorative Finishes is one of the featured museums that preserves the handiwork of decorative architectural applications in Ukrainian architecture.
 Decorative finishes use ancient traditional design patterns.

 Ornamental and visual art

 On special occasions, every aspect of ordinary life is transformed into ornamental art form of artistic expression.
 Ornamentation and design motifs are steeped in symbolism, religious ritual and meaning.
 From the illuminated manuscripts of the Peresopnytsia Gospel to the famous pysanky and vytynanky, intricate details have ancient meaning.
 Much of the oral history was lost during the past 300 years of Russification of Ukraine when Ukrainian culture and language were forbidden.
 Organizations like the Ivan Honchar Museum, Pysanka Museum and the Ukrainian Museum are dedicated to historic preservation.
 Different regions of Ukraine have their own traditional ornamentation with their own variation of style and meaning.
-Examples can be seen in Petrykivka Painting, ornamental architecture, Ukrainian embroidery, and textile motifs from various Ukrainian historical regions.
-Some of these works are inscribed by UNESCO as part of the Intangible Cultural Heritage of Ukraine.
+Examples can be seen in Ukrainian painting (Petrykivka, Kosiv, Opishnia, Bubnivka), ornamental architecture, Ukrainian embroidery, and textile motifs from various Ukrainian historical regions.
+Some of these works are inscribed in UNESCO and National lists of Intangible Cultural Heritage of Ukraine.